minetest/minetest/doc/lua_api.md

     -- smaller than minus the sound's length.
     -- Available since feature `sound_params_start_time`.

+    keep_time = 0.0,
+    -- Define time window which allow sound to be sent to players whos comes into hearing distance.
+    -- This value is expected to be lees or equal to `sound_lenght - start_time`.

     loop = false,
     -- If true, sound is played in a loop.